-In order for it to be stable, it is necessary to manage the weights so that the centre of gravity is pushed farther than an aircraft with "classic" architecture.
-Furthermore, there is always the danger that it can enter an uncontrollable aerodynamic condition, outside the flight envelope and fall into a "dead leaf" condition, a condition that is completely uncontrollable and inevitably leads to the loss of the drone [9]-[11].
+In order for the drone to be stable, it is necessary to manage the weight so that the centre of gravity is set lower than in a classically designed aircraft.
+Furthermore, there is always the danger that it can enter an uncontrollable aerodynamic state outside the flight envelope and fall into a ‘dead leaf’ condition, which is completely uncontrollable and inevitably leads to the loss of the drone [9]-[11].

 The Flight Control System (FCS)

-The FCS (Flight Control System) is the heart of the navigation system: it manages the attitude of the vehicle, the data coming from the payload and all communications.
-In order to develop a fast processor for the FCS, our attention was focused immediately on two main problems: firstly, the need to calculate large volumes of parallel data with a single device; secondly, an accurate evaluation of approximated stability functions in order to increase the calculation speed.
+The Flight Control System (FCS) is the heart of the navigation system: it manages the attitude of the craft, the data coming from the payload and all communications.
+In order to develop a fast processor for the FCS, our attention was focused immediately on two main problems: firstly, we needed to calculate large volumes of parallel data with a single device; and secondly, we needed an accurate evaluation of approximated stability functions in order to increase the calculation speed.

-As said, the main tasks of the FCS are three: housekeeping (attitude control), data handling from the payload and telecommunications management: the innovation consists in not use three separate microprocessors for all functions but wrap them all into one (positively reprogrammable).
+As stated, the main tasks of the FCS are three: housekeeping (attitude control), data handling from the payload and telecommunications management.
+The innovation consists in not using three separate microprocessors for all functions but instead wrapping them all into one positively reprogrammable microprocessor.

 The IoT system

-In this section, we will examine the architecture of a UAV inserted in IoT mesh (see Figure 2).
+In this section, we will examine UAV navigation within the IoT network (see Figure 2).

-The UAV receives the position signal of the GNSS (Global Navigation Satellite System) constellation, processes it for its navigation and sends it back in the form of telemetry to the tracking system [12].
+The UAV receives position signals from the Global Navigation Satellite System (GNSS) constellation, processes them for navigation and then uses telemetry to transmit data to the tracking system [12].

-This consists of a high gain antenna (which serves to extend the range) that collects the signal and sends it to the server.
-The server has the task of managing and sorting the signals, sending them to the operator [13].
+The tracking system consists of a high gain antenna (used to extend the range) that collects the signals and sends them to the server.
+The server has the task of managing and sorting the signals and sending them to the operator [13].

 Figure 2.
-The IoT of the UAV general control schematic diagram.
+Schematic diagram of the IoT network for UAV general control.

-On the landing strip, meanwhile, equipment is available that uses a camera to detect the state of the track and the meteorological information’s that will then be transmitted to the aircraft.
-When the UAV approaches the landing, the Wi-Fi transmits all the useful data [14].
+On the landing strip, meanwhile, equipment is available that uses a camera to detect the state of the track and meteorological information, which will then be transmitted via Wi-Fi to the aircraft as it approaches the runway [14].

-The advantage of this system is clear: the not-essential flight data are not transmitted and thus discharging the communication systems.
-We have a limited communication channel, so saturating it is extremely easy, regardless of the type of modulation chosen, since the IEEE 802.15.2 standard assigns the frequency of 868.3MHz (in Europe) to TTC (Telemetry and Telecommands) for UAV [15].
+The advantage of this system is clear: non-essential flight data are not transmitted, keeping the communication systems clear.
+In Europe, the IEEE 802.15.2 standard assigns the frequency of 868.3 MHz to Telemetry and Telecommands (TTC) for UAV.
+Since the communication channel is limited, saturating it is extremely easy, regardless of the type of modulation chosen [15].

 Fuzzy Systems

-Nowadays, the fuzzy logic-based systems are one of the most important applications of the fuzzy logic in soft computing and applied mathematics, which are widely used for solving control problems in all aspects of engineering [16]-[22].
-The popularity of Fuzzy Logic based systems is due to its ability to appropriately simulate human thinking, surpassing the limited Boolean logic, and expressing the system in all its full complexity.
-The Takagi-Sugeno Model (T-S) represented by the fuzzy relation "IF-THEN" manages to describe a non-linear dynamic system, with a linearized model that meets all the conditions set, paying a negligible error rate that will be shown at the end of the paper [23]-[30].
-The logical processes that lead to the formulation of the inference conditions: first the logical process must undergo a fuzzification, a modelling and a rigorous application of the fuzzy (not Boolean) rules; in the last step the whole linear system must be defuzzified to return to the physical world [31].
+Currently, fuzzy logic-based systems are among the most important applications of fuzzy logic in soft computing and applied mathematics, and they are widely used for solving control problems in all aspects of engineering [16]-[22].
+The popularity of fuzzy logic-based systems is due to their ability to appropriately simulate human thinking, surpassing the limits of Boolean logic and expressing the system in its full complexity.
+The Takagi-Sugeno model (T-S), represented by the fuzzy relation ‘IF-THEN’, manages to describe a non-linear dynamic system with a linearised model that meets all the conditions set and has a negligible error rate that will be shown at the end of the paper [23]-[30].
+The logical processes that lead to the formulation of the inference conditions are as follows: firstly, the logical process must undergo fuzzification, a modelling based on the rigorous application of fuzzy (not Boolean) rules; and finally, the whole linear system must be defuzzified to return to the physical world [31].

 Fuzzy Systems Algebra

-For clarity of exposition, we briefly introduce the fuzzy algebra involved in future demonstrations [32]-[37].
+For clarity of exposition, we will briefly introduce the fuzzy algebra method that we used [32]-[37].